LenovoGuy98/kw-startup-go/README.md

 - Displays a welcome message and Kindworks logo.
 - Provides a link to the Kindworks website.
 - Displays system information like OS, architecture, username, hostname, memory, and disk space.
-- Provides links to open local documentation files.
+- Provides a button to open an embedded PDF document.

 ## Requirements